 Algebraic expressions come in different forms.
-However, there are certain expressions in algebra that are really important and offer a lot of practical applications.
+However, certain expressions in algebra are significant and offer a lot of practical applications.
 These expressions are called polynomials.

-In this review, we’ll discuss what polynomials are, the types of polynomials, and how to perform mathematical operations with them.
+In this review, we’ll discuss what polynomials are, the types of polynomials, and how to solve polynomials involving different mathematical operations.

 Click below to go to the main reviewers: